-In the Datacake Cloud the measured values of your devices are stored in so-called fields.
-These are "fields" in our time series database.
+In the Datacake Cloud the measured values of your devices are stored in "Fields".
+These are entries in our time-series database.
 Depending on your subscription plan, a certain number of fields can be created per device.
 This are also the so-called "datapoints".

 To create your own field, open any device and navigate to its configuration area using the tab bar.